 The most obvious change that occurred on Great Northern during the late 1960s was corporate adoption of Big Sky Blue (blue with Black-and-White trim and lettering).
 More importantly Great Northern was able to halt the declining trend begun in 1955, when overall freight traffic due to economic recession and increased competition within the railroad industry and by other transportation modes, during the Sky Blue period between 1966 and 1970.

 The five major categories of tonnage were building materials, frozen and packaged foods, grain, manufactured products, and Taconite.
 Although Great Northern's merger into Burlington Northern was on the horizon, The Railway continued to improve its main line with several major realignment and relocation projects, laying of Continuous Welded-Rail, and CTC (Centralized Traffic Control).
 This Volume completes the story of Great Northern freight service and it presents the early years of Burlington Northern freight service.

-Four Ways West Publications, hardcover, 168 pages, standard portrait book 8 x 10 in., B&W and Color photographs; illustrations.
+Four Ways West Publications, hardcover, 168 pages, standard portrait book 8 x 10 in., Black-and-White and Color photographs; illustrations.